tgstation/tgstation/README.md

 ## SQL SETUP

-The SQL backend requires a MySQL server.
+The SQL backend requires a Mariadb server running 10.2 or later.
+Mysql is not supported but Mariadb is a drop in replacement for mysql.
 SQL is required for the library, stats tracking, admin notes, and job-only bans, among other features, mostly related to server administration.
 Your server details go in /config/dbconfig.txt, and the SQL schema is in /SQL/tgstation_schema.sql and /SQL/tgstation_schema_prefix.sql depending on if you want table prefixes.
 More detailed setup instructions are located here: https://www.tgstation13.org/wiki/Downloading_the_source_code#Setting_up_the_database

 ## IRC BOT SETUP